oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In some scenarios this behavior could be desirable, but if it is not, Issuers need to support and Verifiers need to enforce Key Binding.

-## Malleability of SD-JWTs and Fnords
+## Malleability of SD-JWTs and SD-JWT-KBs

 An SD-JWT is malleable, in the sense that it can be modified by adding or removing Disclosures and still be valid.
 The signature over the Issuer-signed JWT assures the authenticity only of the hashes of the selectively-disclosable claims, not any specific set of Disclosures.

-A Fnord is not malleable.
+An SD-JWT-KB is not malleable.
 The signature in the Key Binding JWT covers a specific SD-JWT, with a specific Issuer-signed JWT and a specific set of Disclosures.
 Thus, the signature on the Key Binding JWT, in addition to proving Key Binding, also assures the authenticity and integrity of the set of Disclosures the Holder disclosed.
-The set of Disclosures in a Fnord is the set that the Holder intended to send; no intermediate party has added, removed, or modified the list of Disclosures.
+The set of Disclosures in an SD-JWT-KB is the set that the Holder intended to send; no intermediate party has added, removed, or modified the list of Disclosures.